 CHRISTMAS, 1861.
-Across the Potomac from the White House in 1861, although thousands of soldiers faced each other with bayonet and gun and cannon, the attitudes among the combatants was far more merry than among Lincoln and his cabinet that December 25.
-To be sure, men were far from hearth and home and longed to be with their loved ones.
-But among their comrades in camp, the soldiers on both sides tried to make merry in their own ways, and if they lacked all the niceties of home, still some found ways to make the holiday special.
+Although thousands of soldiers faced each other with bayonet and gun and cannon this winter, the attitudes among the combatants was far more merry than among Lincoln and his cabinet was that December 25.
+Men far from hearth and home longed to be with their loved ones, to be sure, but among their comrades in camp, soldiers on both sides tried to make merry in their own ways.
+And if lacking all the niceties of home, still some found ways to make the holiday special.

 On the Union side, at least, there was an abundance of Christmas packages, delivered by the United States Post Office.
 From home, families and friends sent “care” packages laden with preserves and hard candy, clothing (an abundance of woolen socks it seems) and even uplifting books—the latter duly ignored by the soldiers as they tore into the boxes.
 Winslow Homer, as special artist for Harper’s Weekly, was present to witness the boys turned soldiers as they frolicked on Christmas Day and document it with his sketch-pad.

 On the other side of the lines in northern Virginia, the boys in gray were celebrating in their traditional way, insofar as the war allowed.
 Just outside of Manassas, where the Battle of Bull Run had been won that summer, a small group of officers and men from the 1st Virginia Cavalry were gathered in a Tavern to celebrate the birth of the Christ-child as befitted the bold Virginia cavaliers.